Chair’s Introduction

 Board of Directors

-Anne McCune was appointed as a non-executive Director of the Company on 16 November 2022.
-Therefore, in the period from 16 November 2022 to 30 June 2023 the Company’s Board comprised of: its Chair, Will Whitehorn; three executive Directors: Keith Neilson, Chief Executive Officer; Craig Preston, Chief Financial Officer; and Issy Urquhart, Chief People Officer; along with five further non-executive Directors (each of whom the Board considers to be independent), Colleen Blye (Senior Independent Director), Russ Rudish, Alistair Erskine, David Kemp and Anne McCune.
+Throughout the financial year ended 30 June 2024 and until the date of approval of this report the Company’s Board comprised of: its Chair, Will Whitehorn; three executive Directors: Keith Neilson, Chief Executive Officer; Craig Preston, Chief Financial Officer; and Issy Urquhart, Chief People Officer; along with five further non-executive Directors (each of whom the Board considers to be independent), Colleen Blye (Senior Independent Director), Russ Rudish, Alistair Erskine, David Kemp and Anne McCune.
 Detailed biographies of all Directors are contained in the Board of Directors section of this website.

-A summary of the composition of the Board for different periods during the year ended 30 June 2023 is:
+A summary of the composition of the Board throughout the year ended 30 June 2024 is:

 Period